Preparing for the

 17. What impact has the lockdown had on your online activity?
 Have the charities seen a big increase in web visits/social follows and engagement?

-Phillipa Marlow: We saw good engagement with Save with Stories - big increase when Megan Merkle read a story for us however, this did not translate to donations.
-However, as we have remained on TV we have been able to capitalise on extra traffic generated in our conversion journeys with excellent results.
+Phillipa Marlow: We saw good engagement at Save The Children with stories - big increase when Megan Merkle read a story for us; however, this did not translate to donations.
+However, as we have remained on TV, we have been able to capitalise on extra traffic generated in our conversion journeys with excellent results.

 18. What kind of creative/formats on social media have you seen the most engagement from?